NEXTVIRGINMARY/Luxathor-Archive/src/site/notes/Anastasia Chupacabra.md

 Her life would fly by here, as she withdraw from everything.
 She would rot as she waited for him to return, leaving her son to his own devices.
 All would be abandoned, until she had a realization.
 If the Inheritors were still running, this wasn't an accident.
 It was a murder.

 A failsafe was put in place, she was sure.
-No longer was [[The Inheiritors/The Progenitor (Inheiritor)\|The Progenitor]] organizing it all.
+No longer was [[The Inheiritors/The Progenitor (Inheritor)\|The Progenitor]] organizing it all.
 Surely if it was an accident, they would make the mantle the same.
 No. This was different.
 Her husband had been killed by the FMC.

 Her lust for life would return, changed.
 A lust for something long gone, and at the same time, a lust for revenge.
 She knew she had already failed her son, so she left.
 She began to withdraw, and took up spinning a web yet again.
 In the North Wrathcarved, a group of revolutionaires calling themselves [[Samus L'ebarge\|The Apollodorans]] had been a presence for a while.
 They were a group built on the desire to return to the way of Corinthian life - Reese before it was called Reese.
 She would tap into them, and help their leadership mold into the Ravagers.